The Ultimate College Student’s Guide to Business Administration

 At CollegeAmerica, for example, you can finish your associate’s degree in Business Management & Accounting in as few as 20 months.
 And you can finish your bachelor’s degree in Business Administration in just 36 months.

-Independence University, CollegeAmerica’s affiliated, fully online institution, also offers two Master’s degree programs in Business Administration: the MBA, and the MBA with an Entrepreneurship emphasis.
+Independence University, CollegeAmerica’s affiliated, fully online institution, also offers two Master’s degree programs in Business Administration: the MBA.
 Both of these programs can be finished in just 15 months, assuming you already have a bachelor’s degree.

 2Accelerated degree programs are compared to traditional colleges and universities.
 See https://nces.ed.gov/programs/digest/d14/tables/dt14_326.10.asp.